johnumorujo/fair-ethereum-lottery/README.md

-# 🎟️ Raffle Smart Contract
+# 🎟️ Fair Ethereum Lottery

 A fully on-chain Ethereum raffle system built in Solidity.
 Participants can enter the raffle by sending ETH, and a verifiably random winner is chosen using Chainlink VRF for fairness and transparency.